 #4 Their passwords are weak

 The days of people writing passwords on post-it notes is hopefully more of a thing of the past than it is the present.
 But with the average person now needing 22 separate passwords in their combined professional and personal life -- our heads are scrambled.
 That's one reason why so many users are repeating the same old password on multiple sites and devices.
 Not only are they repeated, but they tend to be more generic and easy to guess passwords (123456 and qwerty spring to mind!).

 For online criminals with access to huge computing power via the dark web, brute-forcing passwords are increasingly fast and easy.
-According to Forrester, 80 % of all attacks involve a weak or stolen password.
 Good news is -- more web providers are forcing users to create more complex passwords.
 But for the ones that aren't, the use of a password manager can be a good way of avoiding repeated or easy to guess credentials.

 #5.
 Social media isn't seen as a threat